mnmnotmail/website/biz-b2b.md

 Initial verticals: (TBD)

-Orgs benefitting from TMTP protocol for critical comms will have incentives to adopt it for internal communications, especially among their knowledge workforce.
-There are ~1 billion worldwide knowledge workers.

 ### Problem

 Companies that provide vital services need to send time-sensitive and private information to customers, and respond to requests for support.
 Today, such communication is largely mediated by third parties, like email hosts and social media sites.
-Companies only have direct, secure links with customers during browser sessions, which can only be initiated by the customer.
+Companies only have direct, secure links with customers during browser sessions, which can only be initiated by the browser.

 In the context of critical comms between businesses, these third parties add negative value.